az-digitalag/dpp-extractor-plot/README.md

 sample_plot_images/rgb_5_11_W.tif,7000
 ```

+If you run into problems, the [Generate files](#generate) section above contains hints on running a python script.

 ## Making a Docker Image <a name="docker"/>

 In the [Configuration](#configuration) section the `do_config.py` script generated a file named "Dockerfile".
 This file has the basic configuration needed to build an extractor as a Docker container.

-Before trying to build the Docker container, you should review the *Dockerfile* file for additional installation steps.
+Before trying to build the Docker container, you should review the *Dockerfile* file for additional installation steps specific for your extractor.
-If more installation steps are needed, they can be added to the file as needed.
+If additional installation steps are needed, they can be added to the *Dockerfile* as needed.

-Once the *Dockerfile* file is ready, run the `docker build` command to generate your image.
+Once the *Dockerfile* file is ready, run the `docker build` command to generate your image (this is not the complete command needed to build a container).
 Refer to the Docker documentation and the `docker` application command line help for additional information on how to build an image.

 Once your extractor is built, it's recommended that it's placed on [Docker Hub](https://hub.docker.com/) or on a similar repository.